Subscribe to updates

 -

-Cambridge House is a law centre and charity that provides advice and support to people in North and East London ↩
+Cambridge House is a law centre and advice agency that provides free legal advice and representation to people in London.
+They're known for their work on housing and social welfare issues. ↩

 Attendees